-One of the greatest barriers facing low-income and minority students is the need to complete developmental coursework.
+One of the greatest barriers facing low-income and minoritized students is the need to complete developmental coursework.
 Many students with developmental needs take longer to graduate—if they graduate at all.
 If learners do make it through remedial courses, they still have to wrestle with complicated degree requirements that can place a bachelor’s degree further out of reach, says Fink.

 Tactic 6: Get students involved in social life

 The University of Dayton‘s UD Sinclair Academy partners with Sinclair Community College to offer transfer students the chance to participate in the Dayton campus community well before their transition.
 Community college students who are members of the UD Sinclair Academy can participate in clubs at UD, meet with UD academic advisors, and participate in peer mentoring through UD’s Office of Multicultural Affairs.

 “Students don’t miss out on being part of the university community while they are taking classes at the community college,” says Julia Thompson, associate director of the office of admission and financial aid at UD.

 Tactic 7: Remove geographic barriers

-Framingham State University (FSU) recently established a new partnership with Massachusetts Bay Community College (Mass Bay) that allows students to complete their bachelor’s degree while physically still attending the community college.
+Framingham State University (FSU) established a partnership with Massachusetts Bay Community College (Mass Bay) that allows students to complete their bachelor’s degree while physically still attending the community college.
 FSU professors visit Mass Bay during the evenings to teach the students in the program for their remaining two years.

 The partnership is particularly helpful for nontraditional students who might not have the luxury to change their routines.
 “Students love the idea that they don’t have to change their schedule to enroll in this program,” says Lisa Slavin, assistant vice president of enrollment management at Mass Bay.
 “They can keep their evening course schedule and do what they need to during the day with, for example, work or childcare arrangements.”